Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 Are there risks with microneedling?

-• Temporary skin reactions: Redness, slight swelling, tightness, dryness, or light flaking can occur and usually resolve within hours to days.
+• Temporary skin reactions: Redness, slight swelling, tightness, dryness, or slight peeling may occur and usually resolve within hours to days.

-• Bleeding and bruising: Pinpoint bleeding can occur at larger needle depths.
-Small bruises can develop and usually heal within a few days.
+• Bleeding and bruising: Pinpoint bleeding can occur with greater needle depth.
+Small bruises may occur and usually heal within a few days.

 • Infection: One of the more serious risks if hygiene routines are not followed.
-Signs can be increasing redness, swelling, or pus formation.
+Signs can include increasing redness, swelling, or pus formation.

 • Pigmentation changes: Can occur, especially if the skin is exposed to the sun during healing.
 Sun protection is therefore extra important after treatment.